 You should avoid lifting, bending, strenuous activity, and long car rides during the first two weeks of recovery.
 Most patients can return to work in 2 to 6 weeks.

 A lumbar disc herniation is not always preventable, but there are some actions you can take to make it less likely.
 Orthopedic providers recommend keeping a healthy weight, exercising often, strengthening the core, having good posture, and using proper lifting mechanics, which can all help prevent lumbar disc herniation.

 Expert Lumbar Disc Herniation Care at Raleigh Orthopaedic

-Raleigh Orthopaedic has three board-certified, fellowship-trained orthopedic spine surgeons in Wake County who specialize in lumbar disc herniations.
-Whether your condition is mild or severe, our experts will form a treatment plan to get you back to health.
-Contact us today to schedule an appointment at one of our six convenient locations in Wake County, NC.
+Raleigh Orthopaedic has three board-certified, fellowship-trained orthopedic spine surgeons in Wake County who specialize in lumbar disc herniation.
+Whether your condition is mild or severe, our experts will form a treatment plan to get you back to positive health.
+Contact us today to schedule an appointment at one of our convenient clinic locations in Wake County, NC.